Cheesy Beef Coquillettes with Herbs - Coquillettes au Boeuf, aux Herbes et au Fromage

 • Lahm bi Ajeen (Lebanese)

-• Keema (Pakistan) etc.
+• Keema (Pakistani)

-On rare occasions we had pasta.
-We loved those nights but my mom usually made tomato beef macaroni, spaghetti with a mild beef sauce, or a lasagna.
-For her tomato beef macaroni, the seasonings were salt and pepper.
-Even though we loved them, her recipes were simple and not very sophisticated.
-Since I wanted to create a recipe from my childhood for this project I decided to make Cheesy Beef Coquillettes with Herbs.
-I used three ingredients from my mom's recipe: the lean ground beef, diced tomatoes and small pasta.
-I replaced the macaroni with coquillettes because I like the shape a bit more, and to add flavor, I added spices, fresh herbs and cheese.
-This comfort food recipe was tasty and the whole family enjoyed this meal!
+Since I wanted to create a recipe inspired by my childhood for this project, I decided to make Cheesy Beef Coquillettes with Herbs.
+I used three ingredients from my mom’s recipe: lean ground beef, diced tomatoes, and small pasta.
+I swapped the macaroni for coquillettes because I prefer the shape, and to add more flavor, I included spices, fresh herbs, and cheese.
+This comfort food recipe was delicious, and the whole family enjoyed it!

 CHEESY BEEF COQUILLETTES WITH HERBS